Fadhel-SH/min_pacman_game/README.md

 To play the game:
 1. Open `index.html` in your web browser.
 2. Use the arrow keys to move Pac-Man.
+3. Press 'P' to pause or resume the game.
+4. Press 'R' to restart the game.
-3. Avoid ghosts, collect pellets, and enjoy the game!
+5. Avoid ghosts, collect pellets, and enjoy the game!

 ## Technologies used
 - **HTML**